What is a Trade Mark?

 - Pay the prescribed filing fee of PG K250.00.
 Payment can be made via direct deposit or bank cheque.
 (Click fees to get more information).

-Lodge the application together with the receipt of payment at the IPOPNG Office.
+Lodge the application together with the receipt of payment to the IPOPNG Office

 Why are Trademarks important?